⚖️ Legal update — as of June 29, 2026

 Category Definitions:

-- IV Pause Only (Grey): Subject to immigrant visa processing pause effective Jan 21, 2026 (212(a)(4) presumption) but NOT subject to travel ban or domestic USCIS hold.
+- IV Pause Only (Grey): Subject to immigrant visa processing pause effective Jan 21, 2026 (212(a)(4) presumption) but NOT subject to entry ban or domestic USCIS hold.
 NIVs still available.

-- Unaffected (White): No travel ban, IV pause, consular disruption, or public health entry suspension.
+- Unaffected (White): No entry ban, IV pause, consular disruption, or public health entry suspension.

 Partial Suspension Notes: